I see the message Unable to connect to network scanner. Check the scanner, network, and connection settings. What should I do?

 - Click Enable Editing or and click Yes on the screen that appears.
 If necessary, enter the administrator password and click OK.

 Note: If you do not see the Enable Editing button, run the Epson Scan 2 Utility as the administrator.
-Navigate to the shortcut for the Epson Scan 2 Utility, right-click the shortcut, and then click Run as administrator.
+To run the Epson Scan 2 Utility as the administrator, navigate to the Epson Scan 2 Utility shortcut, right-click the shortcut, and then click Run as administrator.

-- Select your product from the list in the Scanner Settings window and click Delete.
+- Select your product from the list in the Scanner Settings window and click Delete or - .

 - Click Add or +.
 Make sure your product is selected as the Model in the screen that appears.